DrBoltzmann/DRLND_P2_Continous-Control/README.md

 ## Installation Dependencies

 The following packages are required to run the program and can be installed via the pip command:

-unityagents
+* unityagents
-numpy
+* numpy
-torch
+* torch

 ## Code Execution
-In order to run the program, access the Jupyter Notebook: Continuous_Control_DDPG.ipynb Run the notebook cells using the play command.
-Run the code:
+* In order to run the program, access the Jupyter Notebook: Continuous_Control_DDPG.ipynb

-scores = ddpg()
+* Run the notebook cells using the play command.

-In order to train the agent and observe the training output.
+* In order to train the agent and observe the training output, run the code: scores = ddpg()